georgi-nachev/ansible-wordpress/README.md

 - `customHosts`: the playbook's custom hosts file.
 - `readme.md`: instructions and links related to this playbook.

-## Considering you have freshly provisioned AWS nodes:
+## Considering you have freshly provisioned AWS nodes, you should start with:

 - Install latest updates and upgrades on your ansible control node and hosts
 ```shell